Gold futures fall on low demand | Business

 - India

-Gold prices fell Rs 18 to Rs 48,659 per 10 grams in the futures trade on Friday, as speculators reduced their positions amid low demand.
+Gold prices fell by Rs 167 to Rs 48,827 per 10 gram in the futures trade on Monday as speculators reduced their positions amid low demand.

-On the Multi Commodity Exchange, gold contracts for the August delivery traded lower by Rs 18, or 0.04 per cent, to Rs 48,659 per 10 grams in a business turnover of 12,136 lots.
+On the Multi Commodity Exchange, gold contracts for the August delivery traded lower by Rs 167, or 0.34 per cent, to Rs 48,827 per 10 gram in a business turnover of 11,798 lots.

 Advertisement